jaken92/hotel/README.md

 # Instructions

 Start a php server with localhost from the map where the files are located.
 Change the links in the fetch-statements in the fetch.js file to be valid for the localhost you are running.
 Example https://petterjakobsson.se/features.php can be changed to http://localhost:3000/features.php.
+Same goes for the links in makeBooking.php line 122 and 127.
+Aswell as unsuccesful.html, line 25.

 Now fire up your webapp and browse in on http://localhost:YourPort/index.php to book your stay at this avarage hotel!